admire93/flake8-import-order-spoqa/README.rst

    :target: https://travis-ci.org/spoqa/flake8-import-order-spoqa

 This extends flake8-import-order_ to implement Spoqa's import order convention.
-It bascially follows PEP 8 with our some additional rules:
+It basically follows PEP 8 with our some additional rules:

 -  Standard libraries shouldn't be imported using ``from ... import ...`` statement.
 It's because standard libraries tend to use general terms